pagnani/ArDCA.jl/README.md

 ## Install

-To install the package, enter in Pkg mode by pressing the <kbd>]</kbd> key, then in the pkg prompt enter
+To install the package,  from the repl enter

 ```
 julia> using Pkg; Pkg.add("https://github.com/pagnani/ArDCA");